persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-02-24-asp-net-7-dapper-sqlite-api.md

 <li>Karma + Jasmine - Used with the Angular Client</li>
 </ul>

-<a href="https://angular.dapper.sqlite.client.persteenolsen.com" target="_blank" title="Angular 14 + Web API in .NET 7 with Dapper and SQLite">Try the demo...</a><br />
+<a href="https://angular.dapper.sqlite.client.persteenolsen.com" target="_blank" title="Angular 14 + Web API in .NET 7 with Dapper and SQLite">Try the demo...</a>

-Dapper is a lightweight Micro-ORM which can be an alternative to Entity Framework Core ORM

-SQLite is local DB and fine for testing and small applications

-Traditional webhosting is used for this Application

 <ul>